Marriage and Family Therapy

 Students are equipped for a vocation in the mental health sector and in specialized counselling ministries in church and parachurch organizations.

-as an Associate Member of the American Association for Marriage and
+Associate Member of the American Association for Marriage and

 Family Therapy (AAMFT) and the Registry of Marriage and Family